emgong/double-takes/app/posts/2017-07-21-remote-pair-tmate-and-tmux.md

 ```

 ### Scripting the Integration
 The following functions script the integration between tmate and tmux.
-This allows a new tmate session to be started and automatically load an existing tmux session for sharing.
+This allows a new tmate session to be started and automatically, loading an existing tmux session for sharing.
 To do this, add the following functions to your `~/.bashrc`.

 ``` sh
 # TMATE Functions